African Americans in Atlanta: Civil Rights Movement

-Since the rise of the civil rights movement, African Americans have wielded an increasingly potent degree of political power, most resultant in the currently unbroken string of African American mayors of the City of Atlanta since the election of Maynard Jackson in 1973; the current mayor of Atlanta is Keisha Lance Bottoms.
-In addition, Atlanta's city council has long been majority black.
+Since the rise of the civil rights movement, African Americans have wielded an increasingly potent degree of political power, most resultant in the currently unbroken string of African American mayors of the City of Atlanta since the election of Maynard Jackson in 1973; the current mayor of Atlanta is one-term Mayor Andre Dickens.
+In addition, Atlanta's city council has long been majority Black.
 All elected mayors of Atlanta are and have been members of the Democratic Party.

 In 2008, Atlanta area resident Vernon Jones ran unsuccessfully to become the first African American to win the Democratic primary for representation of the state in the United States Senate.

+In January 2021, Atlanta area resident and Morehouse College alumnus Raphael Warnock became the first Black U.S. senator elected in Georgia and the first Black U.S. Democratic senator elected in the South.

-In May 2018, Atlanta area resident and Spelman College alumna Stacey Abrams became the first black woman to win a major party nomination for governor in the United States.
+In May 2018, Atlanta area resident and Spelman College alumna Stacey Abrams became the first Black woman to win a major party nomination for governor in the United States.
 In November, she lost the controversial 2018 Georgia gubernatorial election by less than three percentage points.
 Due to the election being so close, Abrams committed to running for office again.
-In February 2019, Stacey Abrams became the first black woman to give an official State of the Union address.
+In February 2019, Stacey Abrams became the first Black woman to give an official State of the Union address.
+In 2021, she announced she was running again for governor as promised but lost to incumbent Republican Brian Kemp by a much wider margin in the 2022 Georgia gubernatorial election.

-In January 2021, Atlanta area resident and Morehouse College alumnus Raphael Warnock became the first black U.S. senator elected in Georgia and the first black U.S. Democratic senator elected in the South.

 Gentrification

-Since 2010, gentrification has changed many aspects of Atlanta hence why it has been a popular topic.
-Gentrification of working and middle class predominately African-American neighborhoods, particularly those in close proximity to Downtown Atlanta or the BeltLine, raised housing costs within the city limits which prompted many African Americans to move to surrounding suburbs seeking a more affordable cost of living.
-The African American resident percentage in Atlanta dropped significantly, while the non-African American resident percentage increased significantly.
-The fastest growth of African Americans are in the suburbs of Atlanta.
-The mayoral office of Atlanta is actively working on adding and maintaining affordable housing in the city to help keep Atlanta as diverse as possible.
+Since 2010, gentrification has changed and improved many aspects of Atlanta.
+Gentrification of predominately African-American inner-city neighborhoods, particularly those in close proximity to Downtown Atlanta or the BeltLine, is one of the major reasons why housing costs within the city limits significantly jumped which prompted many lower-income African Americans to move outside the city seeking a more affordable cost of living.
+Also many higher-income African American families left for better public schools.
+In 2019, Atlanta was named the fourth fastest gentrifying city in the United States.
+In 2022, Atlanta was second in the nation for the highest inflation increase.
+In 2023, Atlanta's steady population growth worsened the housing shortage which further increased housing cost within the city.
+Since 1990, the African American resident percentage in Atlanta has dropped significantly, while the non-African American resident percentage increased significantly.
+The strongest growth of African Americans are now in the suburbs of Atlanta.
+The mayoral office of Atlanta is actively working on adding and maintaining affordable housing for low-income people in the city.